pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 the text genotype format (**.ped**) is compared to the binary format (**.bed**).

-:orange_book: For the most part, we use standard UNIX tools to inspect and summarize the data.
+:blue_book: For the most part, we use standard UNIX tools to inspect and summarize the data.
 PLINK provides several specialized tools for getting a more detailed summary of the data, provided that the data are in a format recognized by PLINK.
 For example, the following